 Nonetheless, AR head-mounted displays are currently being sold only for developers.
 The big constraint is that the virtual reality display range is still narrow, and it is only mixed with the real world in a specific area in the field of view.

 Still, the AR head-mounted display, which superimposes virtual reality with extreme precision on the human field of vision, attracts attention from many developers.
 The developers have discovered the possibility of a new UI, connecting people and the system.

 The head-mounted display still has a room for improvement.
 Currently, it needs to be connected with a powerful computer as a "main body" via a thick cable and this in turn makes the action range of user limited and uncomfortable.

 At the entertainment facilities, we have found out a solution that allows users to move around with the "main body" by carrying a backpack-sized PC on their back.
 However, there is another solution proposed that can be an alternative to the former, instead a high-performance computing and power saving smartphone processor is built into the head mounted display.
 Furthermore, if computers become powerful enough to convert the real world in front of our eyes to virtual reality, it will be easy to imagine that the technology of VR and AR can be merged.

 There is also a proposal for AR that enables collaboration without head-mounted displays by pasting a virtual space in the physical space and heightens further interaction (* 2).
-The pursuit of a virtual world channel which can realise interactions beyond the display by new devices is accelerating.
+The pursuit of a virtual world channel which can realize interactions beyond the display by new devices is accelerating.

 There will be a day when people can touch the virtual reality on a daily basis.
 An interface called VROS that provides an integrated UI by combining various virtual spaces created by computer will emerge.